smswithoutborders/SMSwithoutborders-BE/docs/grpc.md

 ### Update an entity's Password

-This method updated the password for a given entity.
+This method updates the password for a given entity.

 ---